smartcontractkit/chainlink-solana/docs/data-feeds-cache/README.md

 However there are a couple differences in the Solana DFC
 1. Does not support proxying, so there is no such mapping to maintain a proxy to a dataIds.
 In this way, it's more similar to the older version of EVM DFC which does not support proxying.
-2. When updating the decimal report config of a feed, if the specific workflow is no longer referenced, the permission flag account is marked as "stale" and is to be removed in a subsequent instruction.
+2. Before updating the decimal report config of a feed, you must simulate `preview_decimal_feed_config` instruction in order to know ahead of time what defunct write permission accounts to remove.
 3. Support for writing to Solana DF 1.0 legacy store and feeds.
 This can be enabled or disabled depending on flags and optional accounts passed in.
 4. We only support decimal reports and not bundled reports (product decision)